FAIR Buyer Guide

 • Separate furniture, decorative arts, silver, ceramics, rugs, textiles, books, jewelry, collectibles, and fine art before outreach.

-• Use local or state routes for inspection-sensitive antiques and mixed estate contents.
+• Use local or state routes for inspection-sensitive antiques, large furniture, fragile objects, and mixed estate contents.

-• Keep one remote or hybrid specialist in the shortlist if photos, dimensions, marks, labels, and condition notes are strong.
+• Keep a remote or hybrid specialist in the shortlist if photos, measurements, marks, labels, and condition notes are strong.

-A buyer-safe antique appraisal path starts with standards and conflicts.
-The appraiser should be able to explain intended use, value basis, inspection limits, and fee model before offering a conclusion.
+A good antique appraisal starts with scope and conflicts, not a quick value guess.
+The appraiser should explain intended use, value basis, inspection limits, and fee model before giving a conclusion.

 • Ask whether the appraiser buys, sells, brokers, consigns, or has any financial interest in the antique.

-• Reject fees tied to appraised value, sale outcome, insurance recovery, or tax benefit.
+• Reject fees tied to appraised value, sale outcome, insurance recovery, donation amount, or tax benefit.

 • Name the intended use up front: insurance, estate, donation, divorce, claim, resale planning, or family inventory.